-Looking for a post workout snack that is healthy and still tastes amazing?
-Try these home made peanut butter coconut balls.
+If you are looking for a post-workout snack that is healthy and tastes amazing, try these homemade peanut butter coconut balls.
 They are super easy to make, low in calories, and ready in just minutes

 Energy bite recipes are very easy to put together.
-If you have a food processor, half your work is done for you in just minutes.
+If you have a food processor, half the work is done for you!

 Recipes Just 4U is a participant in the Amazon Affiliate Program.
 This post may contain affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.